- Behavioral & Social Sciences

 High school students planning to major in sociology should obtain a solid background in English, social sciences, and writing skills while completing the courses required for UC admission.
 Students considering a combined major in sociology and Latin American and Latino Studies (LALS) should also acquire as much proficiency in Spanish or Portuguese as possible before attending UC Santa Cruz.

+This is a screening major.
 Transfer students expressing an interest in sociology should obtain a solid background in English, social sciences, and writing skills prior to transfer.
 Students must complete courses equivalent to Sociology 1, Introduction to Sociology, and Sociology 10, Issues and Problems in American Society, at their previous school.
 Students may also complete the equivalent to SOCY 3A, The Evaluation of Evidence, and SOCY 3B, Statistical Methods, prior to transfer.

 While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer.